analogdevicesinc/precision-converters-firmware/doc/sphinx/source/tinyiiod/iio_ecosystem.rst

     with any IIO based system.
 In other cases if a part is not currently supported, it is possible to add support for converters that you need due to the open source nature of the tools.

-:doc:`IIO Data Capture and Limitations </source/tinyiiod/data_capture>`
-This page talks more about mechanism used for data capture in the firmware IIO applications and what are the data capture limitations.